liaabi/openshift-twt-mongo-demo/README.md

-OpenShift - Twt Mongo Demo
+OpenShift - Twt Mongo Demo for MongoDB RS

 This repository is designed to be used with https://www.openshift.com applications.
 To use, just follow the quickstart below.